starcoinorg/thor/README.md

-# Thor - A smart contract and arbitrate oracle service on LightningNetwork
+# Thor - A smart contract and arbitrate oracle service on Lightning Network

 ## About